Element On-Premise Documentation

 - synapse admin ui : Our Element Enterprise Administrator Dashboard.

 - postgresql (Optional) : Our database.
 Only optional if you already have a separate PostgreSQL database, which is required for a multiple node setup.
+Use an external DB if you have more than 300 users.

 - groupsync (Optional) : Our group sync software